-We are so much more than just a nightshelter – our services enable people to break the cycle of homelessness for good and rebuild their lives.
-In addition to a warm bed and nutritious food, we also provide a wide-ranging programme of support to help residents find more permanent accommodation, work through any problems which may have contributed to their homelessness and also prepare them for independent living when they are ready to move on from the Nightshelter.
+A warm bed and nutritious food are the first priority but perhaps the most important service we provide is a wide-ranging programme of person-centred support to help residents find more permanent accommodation, work through any problems which may have contributed to their homelessness and also prepare them for independent living when they are ready to move on.

 Our programme of support on offer to each resident includes: